xadacka/best-woocommerce-alerts/readme.txt

 == Upgrade Notice ==

 = 1.0.0 =
-Initial release of Best WooCommerce Alerts
+Initial release of Best Order Alerter for WooCommerce